-- the 4 bit audio control registers (AUDCO, AUDC1).
+The noise-tone generator is controlled by writing to the 4 bit audio control registers (AUDCO, AUDC1).
 The values written cause different kinds of sounds to be generated.
-Some are pure tones like a flute, others have various "noise" content like a rocket motor or explosion.
-Even though the TIA hardware manual lists the sounds created by each value, some experimentation will be necessary to find "your sound". - audio frequency register (AUDFO, AUDFI).
-The value written is used to divide a 30KHz reference frequency creating higher or lower pitch of whatever type of sound is created by the noise-tone generator.
-By combining the pure tones available from the noise-tone generator with frequency selection a wide range of tones can be generated.
+Some are pure tones like a flute, other have various "noise" content like a rocket motor or explosion.
+Even though the TIA hardware manual list the sounds created by each value, some experimentation will be necessary to find "your sound".